Pursuing the Unity of Knowledge:

 • to remain in residence at the University during their fellowship;

-• to contribute intellectually to each of the weekly seminars (held on Wednesdays and Thursdays at the Institute) and periodic presentations of the fellows’ research;
+• to contribute intellectually to each of the weekly seminars (held on Tuesdays and Wednesdays at the Institute) and periodic presentations of the fellows’ research;

 • to engage the University community through the presentation of seminars, workshops, papers, or other academic interactions [Templeton Fellows also present their research at the Templeton Colloquia.
 Templeton Colloquia provide Fellows with access to up to 20 premier scholars from multiple disciplines.
 The Colloquia promote interdisciplinary engagement on the topics and questions identified above; Fellows present their research to this group of scholars for the purpose of feedback and discussion on their ideas and findings.];